GabeScott/standard-works-vault/General Conference/1993 April - The Power of Correct Principles.md

 You may not have the blessing of being raised in an understanding family, yet your use of correct principles will mold, strengthen, and give purpose to your lives.

-Joseph Smith’s inspired statement, “I teach them correct principles, and they govern themselves,” still applies.
-(Quoted by John Taylor, in Millennial Star, 15 Nov.
+Joseph Smith’s inspired statement, “I teach them correct principles, and they govern themselves,” still applies (quoted by John Taylor, in *Millennial Star,* 15 Nov.
 1851, p.
-339.)
+339).
 The Lord uses that pattern with us.
 You will find correct principles in the teachings of the Savior, His prophets, and the scriptures—especially the Book of Mormon.
 While easy to find, true principles are not easy to live until they become an established pattern of life.
 They will require you to dislodge false ideas.
 They can cause you wrenching battles within the secret chambers of your heart and decisive encounters to overcome temptation, peer pressure, and the false allure of the “easy way out.”
-Yet, as you resolutely follow correct principles, you will forge strength of character available to you in times of urgent need.
-Your consistent adherence to principle overcomes the alluring yet false life-styles that surround you.
+Yet as you resolutely follow correct principles, you will forge strength of character available to you in times of urgent need.
+Your consistent adherence to principle overcomes the alluring yet false lifestyles that surround you.
 Your faithful compliance to correct principles will generate criticism and ridicule from others, yet the results are so eternally worthwhile that they warrant your every sacrifice.

 Now, the most important principle I can share: Anchor your life in Jesus Christ, your Redeemer.
-Make your Eternal Father and his Beloved Son the most important priority in your life—more important than life itself, more important than a beloved companion or children or anyone on earth.
+Make your Eternal Father and His Beloved Son the most important priority in your life—more important than life itself, more important than a beloved companion or children or anyone on earth.
 Make their will your central desire.
 Then all that you need for happiness will come to you.

 I solemnly testify that your Heavenly Father and His Beloved Son live, that they know you, that they love you, that they want to help you.
 In the name of Jesus Christ, amen.